5 life-changing reasons to stop hiding your hearing loss

 These are the sounds that connect us to our world.
 They have the power to transport us to places deep within our memory or make us laugh at unexpected moments.
 They are the sounds of the people we hold dearest, the sounds that make us happy.

-There are many reasons why people hesitate and avoid getting their hearing tested.
-For some, taking the step to visit a specialist or get a hearing aid seems too daunting.
-But finding a solution for your hearing loss will dramatically improve your quality of life in the best possible way.
+However, many people hesitate when it comes to getting their hearing tested.
+There are many reasons for this.
+For some, taking the step to visit a audiologist or get a hearing aid seems too daunting.
+But finding a solution for your hearing loss will reconnect you to the sounds you love and can dramatically improve your quality of life.
 Here are five reasons to act now:

 Hearing aids can help

 Often, the biggest obstacle standing in the way of a hearing solution is the stigma around hearing aids.
 Nobody wants to wear a big, clunky device that draws everyone’s attention.
 But like your mobile phone or TV, technology is always improving, adding features and removing bulk.
-Hearing aids nowadays are discreet, with some almost invisible once they’re on.
+Most hearing aids are discreet, with some almost invisible once they’re on.

 Improve your mental and physical health